 Expand Domains and OUs, and then click Add Domain.
 The Create or Edit Domain Information dialog box appears.
 In the Create or Edit Domain Information dialog box, in Domain Name type <Your Organization or Test Domain Name>.
-In Friendly Name, type <Any Name which want to be appear> and then click OK.
+In Friendly Name, type <Any Name which wants to appear> and then click OK.

-Right click a Domain or OU to add, remove, or edit the domain and OUs that will be displayed.
+Right-click a Domain or OU to add, remove, or edit the domain and OUs that will be displayed.
 You could also add OUs manually as shown below.

-Expand Domain Join Credentials for configure
+Expand Domain Join Credentials to configure

 Under User Name Text Box, provided Default value to account for joining the domain.
 Under Password Text Box, provided Default value to account password for joining the domain.